Paraphraser/PiBuilder/README-ADVANCED.md

 	Remember to give the script execute permission:

 	```
-	$ chmod +x customisations.sh
+	$ chmod +x custom_settings.sh
 	```

-	PiBuilder will apply the change when the 02 script runs, and the static IP address will take effect on the reboot at the end of the 02 script.
+	PiBuilder will apply the changes when the 02 script runs, and the changes will take effect on the reboot at the end of the 02 script.

 <a name="etc_resolvconf_conf"></a>
 ### DNS resolver